 In the last few years, “Day of Giving” campaigns have become increasingly popular across higher education.
-Julie Solomon, a long-time development professional in higher education and recent addition to EAB Royall’s team, sat down with Synthia Reader, Advancement Strategic Leader at EAB Royall, to discuss the allure of these campaigns and how to maximize their success.
+Julie Solomon, a long-time development professional in higher education and recent addition to EAB Advancement Marketing Service’s team, sat down with Synthia Reader, EAB Advancement Strategic Leader, to discuss the allure of these campaigns and how to maximize their success.

 Julie Solomon: Why plan a Day of Giving?